Lex Luthor: Post-Crisis reboot

 Despite general acceptance of Byrne's characterization, which led to its influence in media adaptations, DC Comics writers began bringing back his quality of being a scientific genius in the 1990s in stories such as The Final Night.
-By 2000, it was said that Luthor's genuine accomplishments in several scientific fields is what helped create LexCorp and make it so successful so quickly (in early Post-Crisis stories, Byrne suggested that Luthor was recognised as a brilliant inventor and great scientific mind, but had largely withdrawn from his laboratory in favour of the boardroom).
-Regarding the character being a corrupt billionaire rather than a mad scientist, author Neil Gaiman commented:
+By 2000, it was said that Luthor's genuine accomplishments in several scientific fields is what helped create LexCorp and make it so successful so quickly (in early post-Crisis stories, Byrne suggested that Luthor was recognized as a brilliant inventor and great scientific mind, but had largely withdrawn from his laboratory in favor of the boardroom).
+Regarding the character being a corrupt billionaire rather than a mad scientist, author Neil Gaiman commented: "It's a pity Lex Luthor has become a multinationalist; I liked him better as a bald scientist.
+He was in prison, but they couldn't put his mind in prison.
+Now he's just a skinny Kingpin."

 Luthor's romantic aspirations toward Lois Lane, established early on in the series, become a focal point of the stories immediately following it.
-He is shown making repeated attempts to court her during The Man of Steel, though Lois plainly does not return his feelings.
+He makes repeated attempts to court her during The Man of Steel, though Lois plainly does not return his feelings.

-In the Superman Adventures comic line based on the TV series of the same name, Luthor's backstory is identical to that of the Post-Crisis origin with slight changes.
-Luthor is shown originating in Suicide Slum, his intelligence outshining other children, fueling his ambition to have all Metropolis look up to him one day.
+In the Superman Adventures comic line based on the TV series of the same name, Luthor's backstory is identical to that of the post-Crisis origin with slight changes.
+Luthor originates in Suicide Slum, his intelligence outshining other children, fueling his ambition to have all of Metropolis look up to him one day.
 Luthor's baldness is never explained, save for a brief depiction of him with blond hair in childhood; it is assumed the hair loss was natural.
-Luthor's parents die during his teenage years, however their deaths are indeed accidental.
+Luthor's parents die during his teenage years.
+However, their deaths are accidental.
 Lex uses the insurance to pay for his tuition to MIT and then founds LexCorp.
-His hatred of Superman is explained as the citizens of Metropolis have admired the Man of Steel more than him.
+His hatred of Superman is explained as the citizens of Metropolis have admired Superman more than him.